top of page

 W.O.W. tour buses.
 My metaphorical "party bus" looks more like the Scooby Doo van.

-I may as well have said,
+Judging by their reactions, I may as well have said, "Lord Zod summons me home to Krypton."

 God wants me to build an ark.
 He's kind of bossy.